 The library collections at Phillips Seminary comprise holdings of approximately 100,000 items, making it the largest graduate theological library in the region extending from Dallas to Kansas City and St. Louis to Denver.
+The collection reflects the ecumenical and non-sectarian mission of the seminary.
+The library provides access to monographs, electronic books, journals, DVDs, CDs, microtext items, and more.
+The library has several special collections: The Beasley Rare Book Room, Imbler Discipliana Collection, and Merrick Hymnody Collection.
 The library serves as an important resource for theological students, religious professionals and researchers in the area.